musevarg/AI-Neural-Network-Classifying-Guitar-Distortions/README.md

-# AI Neural Network to classify Guitar Distortions
+# AI Neural Network to classify Guitar Distortions.

 This project aimed to find out whether a Convolutional Neural Network (CNN) could be trained to classify audio files, in this case guitar distortions.